zenml-io/blog.zenml.io/_posts/2022-05-04-customer-churn.md

 date: 2022-04-20T10:20:00Z
 tags: machine-learning mlops evergreen applied-zenml pipelines zenfile
 category: zenml
-thumbnail: /assets/posts/customer-satisfaction/Customer_Satisfaction.png
+thumbnail: /assets/posts/customer-churn/poster.jpg
 image:
-  path: /assets/posts/customer-satisfaction/Customer_Satisfaction.png
+  path: /assets/posts/customer-churn/poster.jpg
   height: 100
   width: 100
 ---

-When a customer stops using a business for its services or products, we call that 'churn.'
-We can calculate a churn rate for a company by dividing the number of customers who churned by the total number of customers and then multiplying that number by 100 to reach a percentage value.
-If you want to learn more about customer churn, you can read this [Wikipedia article](https://en.wikipedia.org/wiki/Churn_rate).
+Churn rate measures the number of customers who stops paying for a company's services or products for over a specific period.
+Churn rate is a proper indication of customer dissatisfaction with a company product or service or better offers from the competition or lack of customer loyalty.

+Customer churn rate is one the important metric for measuring the customer retention of a company, Improving customer retention is a continuous process, and understanding churn rate is the first step in the right direction for improvement in customer retention.
+Other than that customer churn helps to Identify How good or bad the product/service is, and this is useful for identifying the areas to improve.

+According to [Wikipedia](https://en.wikipedia.org/wiki/Churn_rate), Using AI and machine-learning as a means to calculate customer churn has become increasingly common for large retailers and service providers.

+In this blog, I show how to build a customer churn prediction system where we have given customer's historical features such as services that each customer has signed up for, customer account information and demographic information about customers.
+I will be using [ZenML](https://zenml.io/) to build an end to end production-grade machine learning system that can predict whether the customer will stay loyal or not, using [Telco customer churn dataset](https://www.kaggle.com/datasets/blastchar/telco-customer-churn?datasetId=13996&sortBy=voteCount).

-In this article, I show how I used a ZenML pipeline to build a customer churn model and present two deployment options:-
+I show how I used a ZenML pipeline to build a customer churn model and present two deployment solutions:-

-- 'Deployment using Kubeflow Pipelines': I will be using [Kubeflow Pipelines](https://www.kubeflow.org/docs/components/pipelines/) to build and run our ZenML pipeline on the cloud and deploy it in a production environment.
+- 'Deployment using Kubeflow Pipelines': I will be using [Kubeflow Pipelines](https://www.kubeflow.org/docs/components/pipelines/) to build and run our ZenML pipelines on the cloud and deploy it in a production environment.
+Kubeflow is an integration of ZenML, so one can use Kubeflow pipelines within ZenML which enables connecting other tools/frameworks to Kubeflow and ZenML allows you easily switch between local and cloud environments.
+You can learn more about ZenML [here](https://docs.zenml.io/).

 - 'Continuous Deployment using Seldon Core': I will be using [Seldon Core](https://docs.seldon.io/projects/seldon-core/en/latest/index.html), a production-grade open-source model serving platform, to build our continuous deployment pipeline that trains a model and then serves it with Seldon Core.

-I will be using the [Telco Customer Churn](https://www.kaggle.com/datasets/blastchar/telco-customer-churn?datasetId=13996&sortBy=voteCount) dataset for building an end to end production-grade machine learning system that can predict whether the customer will stay loyal or not.
-The dataset has 20 input features and a target variable for 7043 customers.
+  Seldon-Core is an integration of ZenML, so we can connect seldon-core with other tools/features within ZenML, One such is feature is building Continuous Deployment pipeline which refers to the paradigm where a newly trained models are automatically deployed to a prediction service/server, when a criterion in production is fulfilled (e.g. if a trained model has a certain accuracy, or overall performs better than the previous one, deploy it in production.)
+ZenML allows you to build a continuous deployment pipeline by connecting it with Seldon-core without too much effort, you can learn more about continuous deployment [here](https://docs.zenml.io/features/continuous-training-and-deployment).

 ## Deployment using Kubeflow Pipelines